 - As I am making the monthly calendar for the year 2023, type that in the year field.

-- Secondly, select cell C5 under the month header and go to the Data tab of the ribbon.
+- Next, select cell C5 under the month header and go to the Data tab of the ribbon.

 - Then, from the Data Tools group select Data Validation.

-- Thirdly, under the Allow dropdown select List, and in the Source type box, select the data range of the twelve months from the sample data set sheet.
+- Then, under the Allow dropdown select List, and in the Source type box, select the data range of the twelve months from the sample data set sheet.

 - After that, press OK.

 - Consequently, this will create a dropdown of twelve months in cell C5, which will help in my further procedure.

 - Next, create a 7×7 table in the worksheet like the following image.